sebantu1181/1610-FinalProject/TCP_IP_Model.md

-# How is TCP/IP different than OSI?
+# How is TCP/IP different from OSI?

 | OSI Model Layers | TCP/IP Layers |